Accessibility Scanner MCP server

 docker build -t mcp-server .

-# Run in interactive mode with debugging
+# Run the container (interactive mode with debug enabled)

 docker run -it -e MCP_PROXY_DEBUG=true mcp-server

-# Run in background mode
+# Or run in background mode

 docker run -d -p 3000:3000 mcp-server